 Base-year Greenhouse Gas Inventory is annually thereafter, DET shall report the inventory of the preceding calendar year.
 In 2014, DET had built up several areas which consume high amount of electricity.
-So DET decided the chosen new base year calculated for this report from January 1, 2014 to December 31, 2014.
+So, DET has chosen the set base year for this report, which spans from January 1st, 2014 to December 31st, 2014, in the following manner: